chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_expression_type_run_control.rst

      -
    * - ``control_group``
      - object
-     -
+     - A |json| object that contains the control group identifier, the name of the control group, the number of tests that passed and failed, and its final status.
    * - ``control_group.control_group_id``
      - string
      - The identifier of the control group object.
+For example: ``"12345678-9012-3456-7890-12345678901211"``.
    * - ``control_group.name``
      - string
      - The name of the control group.
+For example: ``"mysql audit"``.
    * - ``control_group.number_failed``
      - integer
      - The number of tests within the control group that failed.
+For example: ``"7"``.
    * - ``control_group.number_succeeded``
      - integer
      - The number of tests within the control group that passed.
+For example: ``"4"``.
    * - ``control_group.status``
      - string
      - The status of the control group.
+For example: ``success``.
    * - ``details``
      - ["string", "null"]
      - Details about the control object.